PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

   **INSERT PIC HERE**

   Scroll down the page and locate the 'Import Repository' Section.
 Enter the name of the repository and paste the URL you copied from the above step.
 Click 'Submit'.
+Make sure you are using the SSH URL as opposed to the HTTPS URL.

   **INSERT PIC HERE**